I’m always looking for a bit more storage and extra seating in my home. With this rustic denim DIY ottoman, I think I have a solution.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-If you want to see more crate ideas you should check out my DIY nightstand from a wine box.
+Check out my DIY nightstand from a wine box if you want to see more Knigglig hacks and crate ideas.
 I have also upcycled wicker basket storage for Christmas.

-I also have a tutorial on how to make an easy DIY footstool with an old pair of jeans and hairpin legs.
+I also have a tutorial on making an easy DIY footstool with an old pair of jeans and hairpin legs.

-If you are looking for something even simpler some individual hanging denim storage pockets, or more handy denim storage ideas.
+If you want something simpler, some individual hanging denim storage pockets or more handy denim storage ideas.

 Rebecca